matrix-org/matrix-spec-proposals/proposals/3488-location.md

 ```

 In order to differentiate between user tracking and other objects we also
-introduce another subtype called `m.asset` to give the object a type and ID.
+introduce a new subtype called `m.asset` to give the object a type and ID.

+`m.asset` defines a generic asset that can be used for location tracking
+but also in other places like inventories, geofencing, check-ing-checkout etc.
+It should contain a mandatory namespaced `type` key defining what particular
+asset is being referred to.
+For the purposes of user location tracking `m.self` should be used in order to
+avoid duplicating the mxid.

+If `m.asset` is missing from the location's content the client should render it
+as `m.self` as that will be the most common use case.
+Otherwise, if it's not missing but the type is invalid or unkown the client
+should attempt to render it as a generic location.
+Clients should be able to distinguish between `m.self` and explicit assets for
+this feature to be correctly implemented as interpreting everything as `m.self`
+is unwanted.

 If sharing time-sensitive data, one would add another subtype (e.g. a
 hypothetical `m.ts` type) to spell out the exact time that the data in the